Katalyst99/alx-higher_level_programming/0x03-python-data_structures/README.md

 You can assume that the two tuples will only contain integers If a tuple is smaller than 2, use the value 0 for each missing integer If a tuple is bigger than 2, use only the first 2 integers

+8. More returns!:
+Write a function that returns a tuple with the length of a string and its first character.

+Prototype: def multiple_returns(sentence):
+If the sentence is empty, the first character should be equal to None You are not allowed to import any module